kingjosephm/vehicle_make_model_classifier/README.md

 # Introduction
-The code in this repository develops a computer vision model to classify passenger vehicle makes (i.e. manufacturer) and models.
+The code in this repository develops a TensorFlow Keras computer vision model to classify passenger vehicle makes (i.e. manufacturer) and models.

 This vehicle classifier is the *third model* in a three-part image classification pipeline of motor vehicle makes and models: 1) images are output from a thermal camera and supplied to the [trained cGAN model for conversion to the visible spectrum](https://github.boozallencsn.com/MERGEN/GAN); 2) the [YOLOv5 algorithm](https://github.com/ultralytics/yolov5) is used on converted visible images to generate bounding box coordinates around any passenger motor vehicles present in the image; 3) images are cropped to the YOLOv5 bounding box area and the make-model of the vehicle is classified using code in this repository.
 A mockup of this workflow can be found in the [vehicle_image_pipeline](https://github.boozallencsn.com/MERGEN/vehicle_image_pipeline) repository.
 The actual image pipeline will be run on an NVIDIA Jetson device and is still in development.